dasch-swiss/dsp-tools/docs/internal/fast-upload.md

 are expected to be in the input directory which is provided with the `--input-dir` option.
 The processed files
-(derivative, .orig file, sidecar file, as well as the key frames for movies) will be stored in the given `--out-dir` directory.
+(derivative, .orig file, sidecar file, as well as the preview file for movies) will be stored in the given `--out-dir` directory.
 If the output directory doesn't exist, it will be created automatically.
 Additionally to the output directory,